There are many ways you can start a more environmental-friendly life and one of the most effective is to recycle

 In the latter, it is important to consider that most recycling centers cannot accept items with more than 10% of food waste.
 Therefore, it is important that you take some time and rinse out the plastic containers, glass bottles, and aluminum food packaging before putting them in the recycle bin.

 When recycling paper it is important that it is not shredded or soiled.
 Also, check for any plastic or metal lining used to protect the product inside.
-In that case, remove it before putting it into the recycling bin.
+In that case, remove it before putting it IGNORE INTO the recycling bin.
 To identify which type of plastic is recyclable follow the general rule of the thumb: if it holds its shape, it can be recycled otherwise it is disposed in a landfill (this includes plastic bags).

 Lee County in Southwest Florida has an excellent way to explain consumers how to correctly recycle any product.
 The following brochure will help you understand the do’s and don’ts when recycling.